datazoompuc/datazoompuc.github.io/en/citacao.md

 <pre id="mla">Data Zoom.
 Data Zoom: Simplifying Access to Brazilian Microdata.
 2023, https://www.econ.puc-rio.br/datazoom/english/index.html.</pre>
   </div>

 In case Data Zoom has helped in a study you've written, please send a copy to [datazoom@econ.puc-rio.br](mailto:datazoom@econ.puc-rio.br).
 We are always interested in learning about studies where our packages proved useful.
+Articles sent us will be added to the list below.

-## Example works that used Data Zoom
+## Examples of work that used Data Zoom

 <div class="scroll-box">
   <h3> Published articles </h3>